On the Descriptive Complexity of Temporal Constraint Satisfaction Problems: Fixed-point algorithms for TCSPs

 \subsection{An FP algorithm for TCSPs preserved by min}

 For TCSPs with a template preserved by $\Min$, the algorithm in Figure~\ref{algo:FreeSetsMIN} can be used for finding the union of all free sets due to the following lemma.
-It can be proved by a simple induction using the observation that, for every $\boldf{s}\in R^{\struct{A}}$ and every $V \subseteq \{\boldf{s}\of{1},\dots,\boldf{s}\of{\ar(R)}\}$, the set $\Ideal{R}{V}(\boldf{s})\cup \{\emptyset\}$ is closed under taking unions. \begin{lemma}[\cite{bodirsky2010complexity}] Let $\struct{A}$ be an instance of $\CSP(\struct{B})$ for a temporal structure $\struct{B}$ preserved by a binary operation $f$ such that $f(0,0)=f(0,x)=f(x,0)$ for every $x>0$.
+It can be proved by a simple induction using the observation that, for every $\boldf{s}\in R^{\struct{A}}$ and every $V \subseteq \{\boldf{s}\of{1},\dots,\boldf{s}\of{\ar(R)}\}$, the set $\Ideal{R}{V}(\boldf{s})$ is closed under taking unions. \begin{lemma}[\cite{bodirsky2010complexity}] Let $\struct{A}$ be an instance of $\CSP(\struct{B})$ for a temporal structure $\struct{B}$ preserved by a binary operation $f$ such that $f(0,0)=f(0,x)=f(x,0)$ for every $x>0$.
 Then the set returned by the algorithm in Figure~\ref{algo:FreeSetsMIN} is the union of all free sets of $\struct{A}$. \end{lemma}

-The following lemma in combination with Theorem~\ref{theorem:reduction_pp_constructible} shows that instead of presenting an $\FP$ algorithm for each TCSP with a template preserved by $\Min$, it suffices to present one for $\CSP(\mathbb{Q};\mathrm{R}^{\leq}_{\Min},<)$ where
+The following lemma in combination with \red{Theorem~\ref{REDUCTION}} shows that instead of presenting an $\FP$ algorithm for each TCSP with a template preserved by $\Min$, it suffices to present one for $\CSP(\mathbb{Q};\mathrm{R}^{\leq}_{\Min},<)$ where

-\begin{lemma} A temporal relation is preserved by $\Min$ if and only if it is pp-definable in $(\mathbb{Q};<,\mathrm{R}^{\leq}_{\Min})$. \end{lemma} The following syntactic description of the temporal relations preserved by $\min$ is due to Bodirsky, Chen, and Wrona \cite{bodirsky2014tractability}. \begin{proposition}[\cite{bodirsky2014tractability}, page 9] A temporal relation is preserved by $\Min$ if and only if it can be defined by a conjunction of formulas of the form $z_{1} \circ_{1} x\vee \dots \vee z_{n} \circ_{n} x$, where $\circ_{i}\in \{<,\leq\}$. \end{proposition} \begin{proof}[Proof of Lemma~\ref{lemma:RelBaseMin}] The backward implication is a direct consequence of Proposition~\ref{minsynt}.
+\begin{lemma} A temporal relation is preserved by $\Min$ if and only if it is pp-definable in $(\mathbb{Q};<,\mathrm{R}^{\leq}_{\Min})$. \end{lemma} \begin{remark} The importance of Lemma~\ref{lemma:RelBaseMin} lies in the fact that it presents a finite relational base for the clone generated by $\Aut(\mathbb{Q};<)\cup \{\Min\}$.
+Moreover, all proper projections of the relations are trivial.
+This eliminates the necessity to use projections of instances for CSPs of temporal structures preserved by $\min$ (they can be replaced by substructures). \end{remark} The following syntactic description of the temporal relations preserved by $\min$ is due to Bodirsky, Chen, and Wrona \cite{bodirsky2014tractability}. \begin{proposition}[\cite{bodirsky2014tractability}, page 9] A temporal relation is preserved by $\Min$ if and only if it can be defined by a conjunction of formulas of the form $z_{1} \circ_{1} x\vee \dots \vee z_{n} \circ_{n} x$, where $\circ_{i}\in \{<,\leq\}$. \end{proposition} \begin{proof}[Proof of Lemma~\ref{lemma:RelBaseMin}] The backward implication is a direct consequence of Proposition~\ref{minsynt}.

 For the forward implication, we show that every temporal relation defined by a formula of the form $z_{1} \circ_{1} x\vee \dots \vee z_{n} \circ_{n} x$, where $\circ_{i}\in \{<,\leq\}$, has a pp-definition in $ (\mathbb{Q};\mathrm{R}^{\leq}_{\Min},<)$.
 Then the statement follows from Proposition~\ref{minsynt}.
 A pp-definition $\phi'_{n}(x,z_{1},\dots,z_{n})$ for the relation defined by $z_{1} \leq x \vee \dots \vee z_{n} \leq x$ can be obtained by the following simple induction.